whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL]()
 *   [Original Assignment]()

 Gadget was a small week long project where we made an application used by faculty to monitor what students are up to date with all their requirements.
 You can login to the app and click which cohorts and criteria you would like to query and click analyze.
 The application then either makes API calls to GitHub or scrapes LinkedIn to compare the data in the Census application.
 A list of student names and whether they are compliant is then generated.
-This project showed was a great automation project to help staff with a task that would take a app second to complete.
+This project showed was a great automation project could do to help staff with a task that would take a app seconds to complete.

 Notes from Jeff